BhupeshKharwa-AlifSemi/alif_ensemble-cmsis-dfp/README.md

 # Alif Semiconductor Ensemble CMSIS DFP

 ## NOTE
 ### Latest release of 2.0.x is NOT backward compatible with 1.3.4 or older.
-Please refer to [Preliminary Migration Guide](https://github.com/alifsemi/alif_ensemble-cmsis-dfp/releases/download/v2.0.2/AlifSemiCMSISDFP2MigrationGuide-Preliminary.pdf) for guidelines for existing projects.
+Please refer to [CMSIS DFP 2.0 Migration Guide Application Note](https://alifsemi.com/download/AAPN0038) for guidelines for existing projects.